 The Department of Foreign Affairs and Trade does not issue a travel advice for Saint Vincent and the Grenadines at this time.

-Mosquito-borne illnesses, such as dengue and chikungunya, occur commonly in the Caribbean region, especially during the rainy season (June to December).
-We recommend that you take precautions against being bitten by mosquitoes, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
+Mosquito-borne illnesses, such as Zika virus, dengue and chikungunya, occur commonly in the Caribbean region, especially during the rainy season (June to December).
+Take precautions against being bitten by mosquitoes, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
 Seek medical advice if you have a fever, muscle pain, rash or severe headaches as they are symptoms of both dengue fever and the chikungunya virus.
-For further information, see the World Health Organisation's factsheets on dengue fever and the chikungunya virus.

-Australia does not have an Embassy in Saint Vincent and the Grenadines.
-Australians may obtain consular assistance from the nearest Australian Embassy.
-This is in Trinidad and Tobago at:
+Australia does not have an embassy or consulate in Saint Vincent and the Grenadines.
+For consular assistance, contact the Australian High Commission in Trinidad and Tobago.

 Australian High Commission, Port of Spain